lmolas/kubectl-view-cert/README.md

     kubectl view-cert -A -S

 You can also use view-cert plugin with some arguments to browse a specific secret (secret name is the first argument).
-The secret will be parsed only if its type is kubernetes.io/tls:
+The secret will be parsed only if its type is kubernetes.io/tls.
+If secret type is not kubernetes.io/tls, a list of all secret keys is displayed:

     kubectl view-cert mysecret